Zeal8bit/Zeal-8-bit-OS/docs/supported-targets.md

 ## Zeal 8-bit Computer

 As said previously, *Zeal 8-bit Computer* support is still partial but enough to have a command line program running.
-The romdisk is created before the kernel builds, this is done in the `script.sh` specified in the `target/zeal8bit/unit.mk`.
+The romdisk is created as part of the OS build, by `romdisk/CMakeLists.txt`.

 That script will compile the `init.bin` program and embed it inside a romdisk that will be concatenated to the compiled OS binary.
 The final binary can be directly flashed to the NOR Flash.